 In order to facilitate the participation of scientists coming from developing countries for which meeting costs are prohibitively expensive, meeting organizers are encouraged to provide significantly reduced registration fees for such participants.
 In return, participants from developing countries must submit at least one short paper that is accepted as an oral or poster presentation.
 However, travel assistance is only paid for very few people.
 Travel assistance and reduction in registration and other fees are entirely at the discretion of the Symposium organizer.
 Using the above information, an organizer should be able to estimate income from registration fees for full participants and students (or others that will have a reduced registration fee).

 Process for submitting an application to host a future Dioxin Symposium.

-If you are interested in hosting a future Dioxin Symposium, please send your meeting proposal application information (details of which are outlined below) to the IAB secretariats (Dr. Heidlore Fiedler and Dr. Michael Denison).
+If you are interested in hosting a future Dioxin Symposium, please send your meeting proposal application information (details of which are outlined below) to the IAB secretariats (Dr. Heidelore Fiedler and Dr. Jean-François (Jef) Focant).